Wallace Broecker, Prophet of Climate Change

 “My great joy in life comes in figuring something out,” he told The New York Times in 1998.
 “I figure something out about every six months or so, and I write about it and encourage research on it, and that’s the joy of my life.”

 One of Broecker’s first achievements was a series of papers demolishing the stock idea that it took tens of thousands of years for water to circulate between shallow and deep regions of the world’s oceans.
-His analyses of carbon isotopes collected by Lamont ships from around the world showed that water could make the switch in just centuries—a discovery showed that the oceans are far more dynamic than previously thought.
+His analyses of carbon isotopes collected by Lamont ships from around the world showed that water could make the switch in just centuries—a discovery that suggested the oceans are far more dynamic than previously had been thought.
 This in turn implied that the oceans could potentially affect the composition of the atmosphere, or vice-versa.